 In this mode the particle parameter is set each frame with a new value.

 In contrast to 'Set', in this mode the parameter change is added to the previous value.
 This can result in the parameter (such as particle speed) increasing dramatically, which may or may not be desirable.

-Smoke, Burn, Temperature, Velocity, Color, UVW
+Smoke, Fuel, Temperature, Velocity, Color, UVW